spicelang/spice/docs/docs/language/declaration-specifiers.md

 }
 ```

-## The `const` modifier
+## The `const` specifier

-This modifier can be used to make variables immutable after the first assignment.
+This specifier can be used to make variables immutable after the first assignment.

 ### Applicable for